 There’s actually a very legitimate reason people rarely sell grape ice cream, but it has nothing to do with the bizarre rumor that the FDA banned it for making dogs sick.
 Basically, grapes have high water content, which is why eating them is an easy way to stay hydrated.
 But it also means when you freeze them to make ice cream, they’ll turn into icy chunks.
 That’s all fine and dandy for an ice pop recipe, but not what anyone wants from a scoop of smooth ice cream.
 Plus, leaving the skins on would ruin the texture, but peeling grapes takes away most of their flavor, according to Why Do Pirates Love Parrots?: An Imponderables Book.
 Don’t miss these 20 other food facts that will change how you eat.

 In fact, Ben & Jerry’s actually did try to make grape ice cream once.
 But it got mixed reviews from taste-testing guests at the company’s Flavor Lab, so the brand never bothered moving forward with it.
-Maybe someone should tell that to the people obsessed with these weird food combinations.
+Maybe someone should tell that to the people obsessed with these 18 weird food combinations.